History of Ayurveda and Thai Yoga

 by

 Indigenous, Traditional Thai Massage (Indigenous Thai Yoga Therapy), also called “Ryksaa Thang Nuad Phaen Boran Thai” or the “ancient Chirothesia (synonymous with Yoga Therapy Thai style/ Thai Yoga Massage) or hands-on healing” of Thailand, is born of a long tradition.[2]
-This unique system of indigenous, traditional, natural medicine and Yoga therapy finds its ancient roots first in the traditions of classical Ayurveda as far back as the 5th century B.C.E.
-Subsequently; the Vedic health and medical practices eventually became comice in SE Asia.
+This unique system of Indigenous, traditional, and natural medicine, combined with Yoga therapy, has its ancient roots in the traditions of classical Ayurveda, dating back to the 5th century B.C.E.
+Subsequently, Vedic health and medical practices eventually became common in Southeast Asia.
 Burma (Myanmar) and Thailand were heavily influenced by succeeding generations of Buddhist influence, philosophy, training, and procedures.
-Some form of this traditional medicine has been taught and practiced in various locations for about 2500 years.
+A form of this traditional religious therapeutic medicine has been taught and practiced in various locations for approximately 2,500 years.

 During the periods of war with neighboring Burma, tens of thousands of Thai people were taken as prisoners and held for over 40 years before establishing their freedom and returning to their homes, including the famous Thai Prince and later King Naresuan [5] [6].
-When they returned, they brought knowledge and practices obtained during captivity, including medicine, martial arts, music, food, and more.
-These were incorporated into the dominant Thai culture and remain influential today in the many generations of Burmese immigrating and living in Thailand.
+When they returned, they brought knowledge and practices they had acquired during captivity, including medicine, martial arts, music, and various culinary skills.
+These were incorporated into the dominant Thai culture and remain influential today in the many generations of Burmese immigrants living in Thailand.

 OM NAMO SHIVAGO

-Historically, the initial credit for the origination of what becomes Indigenous, Traditional Thai Medicine and Massage is given to one individual, a famous Indian doctor called Jivaka Komalaboat [12] (Shiv.
-Otherther spellings include Jivaka Kumar Bhaccha, Jivaka Komarabhacca, and Jivaka Amravana.
+Historically, the initial credit for the origin of what became Indigenous, Traditional Thai Medicine and Massage is given to one individual, a famous Indian doctor named Jivaka Komalaboat [12] (also known as Shiv).
+Other spellings include Jivaka Kumar Bhaccha, Jivaka Komarabhacca, and Jivaka Amravana.
 Jivaka, of Indian origin, is alleged to have been born in what is today the city of Rajgir, the ancient capital of the Magadha Kingdom (Later Majapahit/ Bihar).
 There are several accounts of his birth, life, education, and teachings.

-In looking for more detailed and historically verifiable references to the life of Jivaka.
+I am looking for more detailed and historically verifiable references to the life of Jivaka.
 I found several.
-One specific account crosses references several others; however, without particular concerns, it is hard to verify all details.
-However, including it under fair use to present facts for further research and or verification: According to one author (Salina- Nalanda University), “According to the Anguttara commentary, he was the son of Salavati, a courtesan of Rajagaha with Abhayarajakumara (Son of Raja Bimbisara) but some accounts maintain Jivaka was Ambapali’s son with Raja Bimbisara.
+One specific account cross-references several others; however, without particular concerns, it is hard to verify all the details.
+However, including it under fair use to present facts for further research and or verification: According to one author (Salina- Nalanda University), “According to the Anguttara commentary, he was the son of Salavati, a courtesan of Rajagaha with Abhayarajakumara (Son of Raja Bimbisara), but some accounts maintain Jivaka was Ambapali’s son with Raja Bimbisara.
 According to Vinaya sources, the child was placed in a basket right after birth and thrown on a dust heap, from which Abhayarajakumara rescued him.

 Growing up, he learned of his antecedents, went to Takkasila without Abhaya’s knowledge, and studied medicine for seven years.
 When he returned to Rajgir, Abhaya established him in his residence.
-There he cured Bimbisara of a troublesome fistula and received as a reward all the ornaments worn by Bimbisara’s five hundred wives.
+There, he cured Bimbisara of a troublesome fistula and received all the ornaments that Bimbisara’s five hundred wives wore as a reward.

 DalhaSa (Dalhaṇa), the 12th-century commentator of the Susruta Samhita, says that Jivaka’s compendium was regarded as one of the authoritative texts.
 Thus, it spoke Jivaka.
-Another text that quotes Jivaka’s formulas is the Navantaka (meaning ‘butter’), a part of the Bower Manuscript discovered in 1880 from Kuchar in Chinese Turkistan.
-Based on earlier standard sources, this medical compilation of the 4th century A.D. attributes two formulas dealing with children’s disease to Jivaka, saying, ‘Iti hovaca Jiv,’ ah,’ i.e….
-One formula is: i.e., Bhargi, long pepper, Paha, papaya, together with honey, may be used as linctuses against emeses due to deranged phlegm.”
+Another text that quotes Jivaka’s formulas is the Navantaka (meaning ‘butter’), a part of the Bower Manuscript discovered in 1880 in Kuchar in Chinese Turkistan.
+Based on earlier standard sources, this medical compilation of the 4th century A.D. attributes two formulas dealing with children’s diseases to Jivaka, saying, ‘Iti hovaca Jiv,’ i.e., ‘Thus it is said by Jivaka.’
+One formula is: i.e., Bhargi, long pepper, Paha, papaya, together with honey, may be used as linctuses against emesis due to deranged phlegm.”
 A “Linctus” is a form of cough medicine [13].

 Referred to in some ancient references as the Thrice Crowned King of Medicine, he was a classically trained Ayurvedic physician, probably in the tradition of Atreya (Atreya Punarvasu/ Takkasila).
-Jivaka was known to be influenced by Buddhism and was possibly the personal physician to Raja Bimbisara, the Magadha king of that period, and to the Buddha and local monks community on the appointment of the king.[12]
+Jivaka was known to be influenced by Buddhism and was possibly the personal physician to Raja Bimbisara, the king of Magadha at that time, as well as to the Buddha and the local monks’ community upon the king’s appointment.[12]

-Today, traveling to see Jivaka’s home and the ancient Nalanda University in Rajgir is possible.
+Today, it is possible to travel to see Jivaka’s home, and the ancient Nalanda University in Rajgir is also possible.

 Another example in the Pali Canon is Jivaka treating the Buddha for specific ailments using Ayurveda.
 “Once, when the Buddha was ill, Jīvaka found it necessary to administer a purge, and he had fat rubbed into the Buddha’s body and gave him a handful of lotuses to smell.
 Jīvaka was away when the purgative acted and suddenly remembered that he had omitted to ask the Buddha to bathe in warm water to complete the cure.
 The Buddha read his thoughts and bathed as required.
 (Vin.i.279f; DhA. (ii.164f)” [17]

-The above is an example of the therapeutic adjuncts used in I.T.T.M. today: Chirothesia, Anointing, Oliation, Herbology, Aromatherapy, Pancha Karma, Marma Cichitsa, etc.
+The above is an example of the therapeutic adjuncts used in I.T.T.M. today: Chirothesia, Anointing, Oliation, Herbology, Aromatherapy, “Ayurveda Panchakarma“, “Ayurveda Marma Chikitsa“, etc.

-He became a Buddhist monk (Sotāpanna) while with the Buddha.
-He continued to practice medicine and develop the strategies that would be the foundation for medical and healing practice in Buddhist temples until today.
+He became a Buddhist monk (Sotāpanna) while in the Buddha’s presence.
+He continued to practice medicine and developed strategies that would form the foundation for medical and healing practices in Buddhist temples worldwide to this day.

 Jīvaka was eventually declared by the Buddha chief among his lay followers and loved by the people (“aggam puggalappasannānam“) (A.i.26)[18].
 He is included in a list of good men who have been assured of realizing deathlessness (A.iii.451; DhA.i.244, 247; J.i.116f) [19].

-He seemed to follow, teach and or exemplify the doctor’s moral obligations (Doctor’s Code of Conduct) as found in the Pali scripture, the Vejjavatapada.
+He seemed to follow, teach, and exemplify the doctor’s moral obligations (Doctor’s Code of Conduct) as found in the Pali scripture, the Vejjavatapada.
 It is attributed to actual practices and teaching directly from the Buddha.
-In the seven articles, excerpts from four passages in the Pali canon, the Buddha lays down the attitudes and skills which would make “one who would wait on the sick qualified to nurse the sick.”
-(Anguttara Nikaya III, p.144) [20].
+In the seven articles, excerpts from four passages in the Pali canon, the Buddha lays down the attitudes and skills that would make “one who would wait on the sick qualified to nurse the sick” (Anguttara Nikaya III, p.144) [20].
 The Vejjavatapada likely predates the Greek Hippocratic Oath.
-It does not just encourage doctors to practice ethically; it specifies a truly holistic practice of medicine addressing the spirit, mind, and body in an integrated fashion.
+It not only encourages doctors to practice ethically but also specifies a genuinely holistic approach to medicine that addresses the spirit, mind, and body in an integrated fashion.

 “The Lord said: “Health is the greatest gain.”
 He also said: “He who would minister to me should minister to the sick.”